Editorial Standards

 - Calendar year plan example, due March 31.

-- The actuary certifies status such as endangered, critical, or critical and declining, following MPRA and PPA rules.
+- The enrolled actuary certifies status such as endangered, critical, or critical and declining under IRC Section 432, which the Pension Protection Act of 2006 added to the Code.
 These statuses guide funding improvement or rehabilitation steps and related notices.

 If you need to talk to someone about an account or a submission question, call Employee Plans Customer Account Services at 877‑829‑5500.
 They can answer account‑specific and procedural items.